Dawnfall/omahaAOFsolver/README.md

 ## Usage

 ### Precompiled Build
-If you just want to run the application, a **precompiled build** is available inside the `Build/` folder.
+If you just want to run the application, a **Precompiled Build** is available inside the `Examples/` folder.

 ### From Source
 1. Clone this repository.
+Project is CMake integrated project, just open it as CMake project inside Visual Studio 2026
-2. Make sure [vcpkg](https://vcpkg.io/en/) is installed.
+2. Make sure [vcpkg](https://vcpkg.io/en/) is installed and VCPKG_R added to user variables
 3. Run:
    ```
    vcpkg install
-4. Run: `GenerateSolution.bat` to build visual studio 2022 project files.

 ## Instructions